 A sequel wedding is a wedding of multiple parts.
 You may think that you haven’t heard of them, but they are already a very common occurrence.
-Many Indian weddings, for example, can be viewed as sequel weddings; where multiple traditions and ceremonies are celebrated in different events.

 For many, the sequel wedding is the chance to have a small, intimate wedding or elopement with their closest.
 For others, they just want to get married but the big party may not be financially viable yet.

 Many couples have an intimate ceremony first, with a large celebration later with friends and family.
-The first event is usually where the official, legal documents are signed and the couple are seen as married or in a civil partnership in the eyes of the law.
+The first event is usually where the official, legal documents are signed and the couple is seen as married or in a civil partnership in the eyes of the law.